kgar/foundry-vtt-tidy-5e-sheets/To Do/Theme Updates/To Do - Themes.md

 ## Refine

 - [x] Pull css variable knowledge into the setting provider.
 For the type, use `keyof` or a similar thing to track actual theme reference variables
+- [ ] Don't change user input for them when they are in the middle of typing a color.
+This is happening indirectly because of trying to parse to the color picker, and the color picker is reciprocating the input event.
 - [ ] Move setting (and theme types, if any are still lingering) out of script files and into dedicated type files to help prevent circular dependencies and allow FoundryAdapter to take some more responsibility over Foundry API stuff.
 - [ ] Extract the sheet redrawing function to FoundryAdapter
+- [ ] Upgrade the Cog button for Sheet Settings on the sheet to instead feature vertical dots and show a menu
+  - [ ] Theme dropdown (apply theme on change)
+  - [ ] Sheet Settings option
+  - [ ] Theme Settings option

 ## Fixit